Legeovany/Legeovany/README.md

 🎓 B.Sc.
 Software Engineer and M.Sc in Artificial Intelligence in progress.<br>

-Let's connect and explore how my passion and experience can contribute to your projects or organization.
-Feel free to reach out for opportunities, collaborations, or discussions on how we can work together to achieve your goals.<br>
+Let's connect and explore how my passion and experience can contribute to your projects or organization.<br>
 </p>